Haskell Online Tutorials

 • Darcs is a revision control system written in Haskell, with several innovative features, such as more precise control of patches to apply.

-• GHC is also often a testbed for advanced functional programming features and optimizations in other programming languages.
+• Glasgow Haskell Compiler (GHC) is also often a testbed for advanced functional programming features and optimizations in other programming languages.

 • Git-annex is a tool to manage (big) data files under Git version control.
 It also provides a distributed file synchronization system (git-annex assistant).